Fee-only Planners and Advisors

 13.Do not give your money for investment to the Investment Adviser. …

 If you have read this far, you are hopefully motivated to shun free, possibly-biased advice in favor of fee-only advice.
+Fee-Only India is an association of financial planners who do not sell any products or earn commissions, and work purely in the client's best interest.
 You can read these articles to get a start.

 - What You Need To Know Before Hiring a Financial Advisor

-- List of Fee-Only Financiial Planners in India
+- Curated List of Fee-Only Financiial Planners in India

 Our blog has an article that argues that 'free advice' may be expensive.